 - Sprouts (see Lentil Sprouts for Your Chickens)

-- Most fruits and vegetables (when in doubt, look it up first)
+- Most fruits and vegetables (when in doubt, look it up first or see our list here.)

 As chicks get older they enjoy jumping up on perches.
 If you add a few you may eliminate the risk of them trying to jump up on the upper edge of your brooder.
 This will also help to minimize the risk of injury that might occur if that happens.
 Smooth sticks, large rocks, broom handles etc. Anything 3-6 inches off the floor would do.